Improved Highway Safety

 Modern digital music technology is excellent evidence that any sound can be duplicated by a sequence of digital values.
 In the 1980s, this was first applied to talking dolls that became very popular.
 As the technology developed, computer speaking capabilities developed, and nowadays, EVERYTHING seems to be able to talk, including kitchen appliances.

 I propose to install a sequence of irregular bumps or grooves (either will work) along a highway.
 For example, along the edge of the pavement (before the shoulder) a six-inch wide strip of these bumps or grooves would be installed.
-As the tires of the vehicle roll over them, a vibration is induced in the body of the tire.
-This vibration is conducted through the vehicle's suspension to the body of the vehicle and finally into the passenger compartment.
+As the tires of the vehicle roll over them, vibrations are induced in the body of the tire.
+These vibrations are conducted through the vehicle's suspension to the body of the vehicle and finally into the passenger compartment.
 This is the actual reason that you hear that growl or singing of your tires as you pass over the warning ridges or bridge grating.

-Instead of keeping the spacing and height and width of the bumps or grooves consistent, I propose to vary each of these characteristics.
+Instead of keeping the spacing and height and width of the bumps or grooves consistent, RoadTalker varise each of these characteristics.
 By using standard audio sampling methods, ANY verbal message may be converted into a series of digital amplitude values.
-By duplicating this sequence along the highway, THAT VERBAL SOUND is induced in the tire, which is heard in the passenger compartment by the driver.
+By duplicating this sequence along the highway, THAT AUDIO SOUND is induced in the tire, which is then heard in the passenger compartment by the driver.
 Psychologically, we are extremely alert to the sound of a human voice, especially in a situation when it is unexpected.
-Hearing this verbal warning message would certainly focus the alertness of the driver immediately, possibly keeping an accident from happening.
+Hearing this verbal warning message would certainly focus the alertness of the driver immediately, possibly keeping nearly asleep driver from having a serious accident.

 At higher vehicle speed, the message is heard in a higher pitched voice, and a little more rapidly.
 At lower speeds, it sounds like a deeper voice and it is said more slowly.
 Below about 40 mph, the effect is somewhat less.
 There is less impact on the tire, so therefore the loudness is less.
 Also, there is even more smearing of the sounds produced, so the message is less understandable.